Adoption Awareness Month: My Story

 About Mathieu Legendre

-Mathieu is a Senior Associate with Schellman, based in New York City, NY.
+Mathieu is a Manager with Schellman, based in New York City, NY.
 Prior to joining Schellman in 2021, Mathieu worked for an accounting company, specializing in compliance and anti-corruption regulations.
 Before arriving in the US in 2016, Mathieu worked as an attorney in France, specializing in public law and consumer law-related matters.
 Mathieu also led and supported various other projects, including real estate projects and writing a World War I non-fiction book.
 Mathieu has over 15 years of experience comprised of serving clients in various industries, including financial services, construction, and government.
 Mathieu is now focused primarily on privacy for organizations across various industries.